Edible Flowers List - (CONSTANTLY BEING UPDATED SO DO KEEP CHECKING BACK).

 Calendula (Calendula officinalis)

 Only the petals can be used.
 They have a tangy almost citrus flavour and are fabulous in salads, folded into pasta and in a citrus butter for melting over fish or chicken.
-You can buy calendula flowers HERE and also see recipe ideas and suggestions.

 Celosia Coral Flowers

 A lovely range of strong colours for summer and autumn.
 Not the greatest flavour or texture for that matter but what they lack in plate appeal they make up for in show bizz.
 Great for cakes.
-Available to buy HERE.

 Celosia Feather Stick

 A lovely range of strong colours for summer and autumn.
 Not the greatest flavour or texture for that matter but what they lack in plate appeal they make up for in show bizz.
 Great for cocktails.
-Available to buy HERE.

 Chicory (Chicorium intybus)